tobega/tailspin-v0/TailspinReference.md

 Note that the tag does not always correspond to the key.
 In `{fruit: 'orange'} -> {bowl: $.fruit}` the bowl will be expecting to receive things tagged as fruit.

+* Comparing a tagged number to an untyped number or untyped range works.
+* Comparing a tagged string to a raw string, raw string range or regex match works.
+* Comparing tagged strings with same tag works.
+* Comparing tagged strings with different tags is an error.
+If you need to do this, first check the tag, e.g. `<fruit ?(<=$plate.fruit>)>`

 ### Local types
 In a context where you can have [mutable state](#mutable-state), you can also define local types.
 This can be useful